Dirty Politics — Nixon, Watergate, and the JFK

 "I suppose, really, the only two dates that most people remember where they were, were Pearl Harbor and the death of President Franklin Roosevelt." —John F. Kennedy, 7 December 1961

-Private citizen Richard Nixon claimed to remember where he was during another momentous event — the assassination of President John F. Kennedy in Dallas on November 22, 1963.
-Nixon said that he first heard about President Kennedy's death during a taxi ride in New York City.
-In fact, Nixon was lying.
+Private citizen Richard Nixon claimed to remember where he was during another momentous event — the assassination of President John F. Kennedy in Dallas, Texas on November 22, 1963.
+Nixon said that he first heard about Kennedy's death during a taxi ride in New York City.
+However, the evidence reveals that Nixon was not telling the truth.
 While Nixon did indeed take a taxi ride on November 22, this was not when he first heard that Kennedy had been killed.
 A press photo taken that day shows a "shocked Richard Nixon" at New York's Idlewild Airport having already learned of Kennedy's murder before he left the airport by taxi. (photo from Minneapolis Star newspaper clipping, November 23, 1963, p.
 7A; cited by James Fetzer.
 Also see: Nixon's Taxi-Cab Tales)

 Later in his book, Haldeman appears to answer his own question when he says, "It seems that in all of those Nixon references to the Bay of Pigs, he was actually referring to the Kennedy assassination."